 I think it’s fair to say, our favorite digital nomad destination in Southeast Asia is Siem Reap in Cambodia.
 This small sleepy town, which is home to the world’s largest religious building, Angkor Wat, is the perfect blend of modern amenities and traditional Asia.
+That’s why we put together the Digital Nomad Guide to Siem Reap.

 In fact, Siem Reap is so awesome that we’ve spent four years on and off in the city.
-It’s a brilliant location for digital nomads given the low cost of living, huge choices of restaurants and pubs, decent nightlife and excellent Internet services.
+It’s a brilliant location for digital nomads given the low cost of living, huge choices of restaurants and pubs, decent nightlife, and excellent Internet services.
 The only real drawback is the irregular power cuts, but finding accommodation with a generator can eliminate this problem.

 How We Will Tackle Siem Reap

 As with all our city guides (including this one for Chiang Mai), we will break this into two parts.
-The first part is a factual account of what it’s like to live in Siem Reap, and how you can get most out of being there.
+The first part is a factual account of what it’s like to live in Siem Reap, and how you can get the most out of being there.

 The second part is based on our own experience and our own opinion of the city.
 This can be valuable, and it might not be; it’s up to you to decide whether our digital nomad experiences might reflect yours.